CodeYourFuture/GitHomeworkFixErrors/homework.md

 What three problem does Git & Github solve?

-When people want to show off code to each other they can put it on Github
+Help developer to work in same project at the same time.

 ## Question 9

 What happens when you `fork` a repository?

-You delete it
+You copy it to your repositry.

 ## Question 10

 What happens when you clone a repostory?

-It send it to a friend
+It send it to your local machine.

 ## Question 11

 What is a Pull Request?

-When you send a file over the internet
+When you send a request to the admin to sent  your amended colne of the main repositry.

 ## Question 12

 What is the Git History log?

-It lets you see into the future
+It lets you see all history of commit for a particular repositry.

 ## Question 13

 What does it meant to "push" changes to Github?

-You send the changes of your local repository to Github
+You send the changes of your local repository to main repositry.

 ## Question 14